 Kevin Smith, we honestly went into Red State not expecting too much.
-He's funny, that's his thing, and as much of a genre geek as he may be, horror can be a tough nut to crack, even for genre masters.
+He's funny, that's his thing, and as much of a Genre Geek as he may be, Horror can be a tough nut to crack, even for genre masters.

 Red State is basically the fictionalized story of the Westboro Baptist Church and its leader, the gem of humanity, Fred Phelps.
-These are the fucktards that protest military funerals, waving around signs that say "Thank God for Dead Soldiers" or "Fag Sin = 9-11," They hate Jews and Blacks too, because they're the devil apparently.
-So basically, they're inbred nut-jobs, who are really lucky they haven't caught a stray bullet yet.
-Then again they have god on their side, so maybe we ought to listen to what they're... nah.... let's stick with stray bullets.
+These are the fucktards that protest Military Funerals, waving around signs that say "Thank God for Dead Soldiers" or "Fag Sin = 9-11."
+They hate Jews and Blacks too, because they're the devil apparently.
+So basically, they're inbred nut-jobs who are really lucky they haven't caught a stray bullet yet.
+Then again they have God on their side, so maybe we ought to listen to what they're... nah.... let's stick with stray bullets.

-There's a lot of message and political comment in at work here too.
+Red State isn't really a Horror movie so much as it's a horrific portrayal of the state of hate in America.
+It's also a little jab at Republican Rednecks, hence the title.
+It's interesting enough, and it has some bloody bits and a creepy vibe about it, but it's also full of quirky dark humor.
+The humor bit reminded us at times that Kevin Smith was at the helm, albeit a seemingly depressed and bitter Kevin Smith.
+There's a lot of message and political comment at work here too.
 I guess I was expecting more bloody fun than preachy sentiment, because I hate being preached to.
 Not to say that I agree or disagree with the movie's point and message, but come on Kevin Smith, I count on you to bring the fun, not make me think.
-And in the realm of horror, I expected you to go over the top, as you so often do in your funnier flicks.
+And in the realm of Horror, I expected you to go over the top with this one, as you so often do in your funnier flicks.